BeastAndViper/VipeNet/README.md

-# ⚔️ VipeNet — Stay Dangerous 🔥
+# ⚔️ VipeNet — For you skids 🔥

 A fully compiled `.exe` flood tool packed into a clean ZIP.
 Built to flex, stress, and test — no Python needed, just extract and run.